sassoftware/esp-kubernetes/README.md

 The persistent volume is used to store the following:

-1. the PostgreSQL database
+1. The PostgreSQL database
-2. Any files (CSV/XML/JSON) referenced by the model running on the ESP server
+2. Any files (CSV/XML/JSON) referenced by the model that is running on the ESP server

 The PostgreSQL database requires write access to the persistent volume.
-If you plan to put other files on the persistent volume, such as CSV input files, or plan for ESP projects to write files to the persitent volume (output files), the persistent volume must have access mode **ReadWriteMany**.
+If you plan to put other files on the persistent volume, such as CSV input files, or plan for projects to write files to the persitent volume (output files), the persistent volume must have the access mode **ReadWriteMany**.

-If PostgreSQL is the only element of the deployment that writes to the persistent volume, it can have access mode **ReadWriteOnce**.
+If PostgreSQL is the only element of the deployment that writes to the persistent volume, it can have the access mode **ReadWriteOnce**.

-A typical deployment, with no projects or metadata stored, uses about `68MB` of storage.
-For a typical small deployment, *20GB* of storage for the persistant volume should be adaquate.
+A typical deployment, with no projects or metadata stored, uses about 68MB of storage.
+For a typical small deployment, 20GB of storage for the persistant volume should be adaquate.

 After you run the ./bin/mkdeploy script. which generates usable deployment manifests, the YAML template file named deploy/pvc.yaml specifies a *PersistentVolumeClaim*.